our Community

-We are a community of writers, storytellers, dancers, cultural burning practitioners, guides, history experts, shell stringers, activists, performers, playwrights, photographers, photojournalists, poets, musicians, designers, lawyers and law students, photographers, teachers, archivists, academics, film-makers, artists and more.
-Here are some examples of community members out there doing their thing whose work you can engage with.
+There is only one Tasmanian Aboriginal community and we are writers, storytellers, dancers, cultural burning practitioners, guides, history experts, shell stringers, activists, performers, playwrights, photographers, photojournalists, poets, musicians, designers, lawyers and law students, photographers, teachers, archivists, academics, film-makers, artists and more.
+Here are some examples of community members out there doing their thing.

-Blak Led Tours brings you takara nipaluna (‘walking Hobart’) in the CBD, which is wheelchair accessible, and mumara patrula (wood for the fire) along the coastline of Trial Bay.
-Both are written and performed by palawa Warlpuri woman Nunami Sculthorpe-Green who tells stories of these places beyond the limitations of the colonial narrative.
+Blak Led Tours brings you takara nipaluna (‘walking Hobart’) in the CBD, written and performed by Palawa and Warlpuri woman Nunami Sculthorpe-Green who tells stories of these places beyond the limitations of the colonial narrative.
 Follow Blak Led Tours on Instagram to find out about upcoming events and collaborations.

 palawa kipli is the only Aboriginal catering company in Lutruwita and brings people together to share history and culture through a modern take on traditional foods. palawa kipli is managed by Kitana Mansell.
 Understanding origins means palawa kipli can work towards genuinely sustainable food sourcing. palawa kipli now run regular bush food walking tours at Piyura Kitina (Risdon Cove) called kipli takara.